6 Top Picks

 Our Score: 94/100

 Our Score: 75/100

 When joining materials together, adhesives and fasteners create a fairly strong bond.
 But welding is definitely the superior method to create a permanent bond.

 Just as in any application, in order to create a good weld, you need to have the proper gear and tools to get the job done.

-Beside a welding machine and cutting torch, both seasoned professional welders and newbies in the field commonly require these essential tools and supplies:
+Beside a welding machine and cutting torch, both seasoned professional welders and newbies in the field commonly require some essential tools and supplies.

 One of the more essential tools a welder needs is a good set of welding clamps.

 By Gregory Sanders: This article has been updated to reflect the most accurate information regarding welding clamps available for those who are interested in welding.
 The best 6 available have changed, and information has been added to assist individuals in finding the best welding clamps available on the market.
 The FAQ has also been updated.

 We’ve looked at compared some of the top clamps in each category to determine what we believe are 6 welding clamps of different types worthy your consideration.